aaronamano/aaronamano/README.md

 ## What's up, I'm Aaron 👋
 CS @ University of Michigan Dearborn 2028 〽️

-I strive to build AI backend software that help solve real world problems and help people 🌎
+I strive to build software that help solve real world problems and help people 🌎

 ### ⚡ Some cool facts about me
 - I played the piano for about 7-8 years 🎹